 Get comfortable with money

 It’s easy to get bogged down by the idea of money, but it can be easy and fun if you let it be.
 Allow your mindset around money to be that it is always available to you.
-By eliminating debt and saving for exciting purchases, you’re being a boss of your life.
+By eliminating debt and saving for exciting purchases, you’re being the boss of your life.
 Don’t let it intimidate you, and start owning your ability to make and save money.